 Seniors that are socially isolated or lonely experienced a 59 percent greater likelihood of physical decline.
 Another study found that stronger social relationships increased likelihood of survival by 50 percent.
 Social isolation is “significantly associated with mortality” for a variety of reasons.
 Primarily, it can be used as a predictor of many detrimental health conditions, like depression and addiction.

 Sadly, depression is common among socially isolated seniors.
 What’s worse is that depression can lead to social withdrawal, which further exacerbates the issues.
 We see similar conditions in senior hoarders as well, with cases of hoarding either causing or caused by social isolation.
 Social isolation is also linked with an increased risk of mental decline and dementia.
+A more recent study found that even if you don’t perceive yourself as being lonely, social isolation can still greatly impact your cognitive health.

 Physical and emotional conditions aren’t the only ways that loneliness can decimate a senior’s quality of life.
 One of the sadder preventable outcomes is an uptick in elder abuse.
 Distancing yourself from friends and family has been linked with elder abuse.